mrchrisneal/DashPad/docs/api/quick-start.md

 ```

 !!! tip "Timezone Setting"
     Remember to change the `TZ` environment variable in the `docker-compose.yml` file to match your server's local timezone.
-You can find a list of valid timezone names [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones "null").
+You can find a list of valid timezone names [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

 !!! info "Why Host Networking?"
     Using `network_mode: "host"` simplifies setup by allowing the container to share the host's network stack.
 This means you can access the API directly via `https://localhost:5241` from the host machine without needing to map ports.
+This parameter also grants DashPad-API additional networking capabilities, mainly used to provide networking info to connected containers (like DashPad-Web).

+    Ports 5238 through 5241 are [unassigned](https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml?search=5241) as per IANA, so it should be available on your host by default.
+Regardless, this port can be changed in the `settings.json` file if needed.

 ## Step 2: Launch the Container